 In all seven examples, residential structures were deemed "destroyed" or over 50% damaged, while assorted outbuildings were either destroyed or sustained limited damage.
 On only one Exemption was a structure deemed unaffected with no damage, described as an unenclosed utility structure (Panel B).
 Visually, based on the before and after imagery, all seven Exemptions appear to have had some level of harvesting, ranging from potentially single tree removal (Panel E), to more substantial tree removal (Panel F).
 Of the seven Exemptions in this simple case study, Panel F displays what was the greatest level of defensible space, likely well in excess of 30 feet on average.

-Regardless of the level of intensity of treatment, post-fire outcomes were not favorable for residential homes, indicative of the difficulty of managing forest fuels for specific outcomes in a worstcase wind driven fire event under extreme burning conditions within the wildland urban interface [2].
+Regardless of the level of intensity of treatment, post-fire outcomes were not favorable for residential homes, indicative of the difficulty of managing forest fuels for specific outcomes in a worst-case wind driven fire event under extreme burning conditions within the wildland urban interface [2].
 Likewise, it underscores that the use of 1038(c) Fire Hazard Reduction Exemptions to increase defensible space, and to reduce vertical and horizontal connectivity of fuels, is simply one tool and factor amongst other considerations.
 These other considerations include home maintenance and hardening, non-timber related fuel management, presence of active fire suppression or structure defense actions, and considerations for entire communities during extreme fire events.
+The limited findings from this case study of the North Complex Fire does not conclude that 1038(c)s are ineffective.
+Rather, it indicates that more rigorous and thorough postfire evaluations are needed to truly determine the effectiveness of 1038(c) under a range of fire conditions.

 Figure 14: Seven mapped 1038(c)s within the 2020 North Complex Fire in Butte County, CA. In panel A through G, the top image shows pre-harvest 2014 NAIP imagery, and the bottom image shows post-harvest 2020 NAIP imagery, with mapped harvest areas or parcels, dependent on the document information provided shown as dashed black lines with white backgrounds.
-The colored house symbols indicate structures found on each parcel, and indicate the level of damage observed by CAL FIRE Damage Inspection Specialists (DINS).
+The colored house symbols indicate structures found on each parcel, Inspection Specialists (DINS). and indicate the level of damage observed by CAL FIRE Damage